awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 **Important**
 When specifying an AMI, Amazon EKS doesn't merge any user data\.
 Rather, you're responsible for supplying the required `bootstrap` commands for nodes to join the cluster\.
 If your nodes fail to join the cluster, the Amazon EKS `CreateNodegroup` and `UpdateNodegroupVersion` actions also fail\.

+## Limits and conditions when specifying an AMI ID<a name="mng-ami-id-conditions"></a>

-**The following are the limits and conditions involved with specifying an AMI ID with managed node groups:**
+The following are the limits and conditions involved with specifying an AMI ID with managed node groups:
 + You must create a new node group to switch between specifying an AMI ID in a launch template and not specifying an AMI ID\.
 + You aren't notified in the console when a newer AMI version is available\.
 To update your node group to a newer AMI version, you need to create a new version of your launch template with an updated AMI ID\.
 Then, you need to update the node group with the new launch template version\.
 + The following fields can't be set in the API if you specify an AMI ID:
   + `amiType`
   + `releaseVersion`
   + `version`
-+ You can't specify a Windows AMI ID because Windows can't be used in managed node groups\.
++ When specifying a custom AMI ID for Windows managed node groups, add `eks:kube-proxy-windows` to your AWS IAM Authenticator configuration map\.
+This is required for DNS to function properly\.

+  1. Open the AWS IAM Authenticator configuration map for editing\.

+     ```
+     kubectl edit -n kube-system cm aws-auth
+     ```

+  1. Add this entry to the `groups` list under each `rolearn` associated with Windows nodes\.
+Your configuration map should look similar to [https://s3.us-west-2.amazonaws.com/amazon-eks/cloudformation/2020-10-29/aws-auth-cm-windows.yaml](https://s3.us-west-2.amazonaws.com/amazon-eks/cloudformation/2020-10-29/aws-auth-cm-windows.yaml)\.

+     ```
+     - eks:kube-proxy-windows
+     ```

+  1. Save the file and exit your text editor\.